dbpedia-spotlight/dbpedia-spotlight.github.io/spotlight/faq.md

 > To use, follow the steps in How to run at [https://github.com/dbpedia-spotlight/spotlight-docker](https://github.com/dbpedia-spotlight/spotlight-docker)

-### Where do I find the precompiled templates?
+### Where do I find the precompiled models?

-> Precompiled templates are available at:
+> Precompiled models are available at:

 > * Model: [http://model.dbpedia-spotlight.org](http://model.dbpedia-spotlight.org)
 > * Lucene: [http://lucene.dbpedia-spotlight.org](http://model.dbpedia-spotlight.org)